 Below, we will look at the types of BC licenses, associated costs and how to determine what level of licensing your business needs.

-Types of Business Central Licenses
+Types of Microsoft Dynamics 365 Business Central Licenses

 The two licensing options for Dynamics 365 Business Central are Essentials and Premium.
 Each provides access to a wide range of features and capabilities.
 Once you determine the functionality that’ll accommodate your business needs, all your user licenses will be under that option.
 In other words, all your full users will either be Essentials users or Premium users.